Magnipterygius: Discovery and naming

 The holotype specimen was uncovered in 2011 in the quarry of Holcim, Dotternhausen, with the consent of the State Museum of Natural History Stuttgart.
 It was recovered all except the tail, left in a block in situ.
 The preparation was done with air abrasive, using chemically clean iron power at low pressure.
-During the examination the specimen was found to represent a completely new genus of Ichthyosaur, and was named Magnipterygius huenei, with the genus name being a reference to the Warcraft videogame franchise, specifically to the dwarven king Magni Bronzebeard, while the species honors Friedrich Freiherr von Huene and his dedication to the study of the Posidonia Shale fauna.
+During the examination the specimen was found to represent a completely new genus of ichthyosaur, and was named Magnipterygius huenei, with the genus name being a reference to the Warcraft videogame franchise, specifically to the dwarven king Magni Bronzebeard, while the specific name honors Friedrich Freiherr von Huene and his dedication to the study of the Posidonia Shale fauna.